asijoumi/docker-quick-install/README.md

 ### Security

 #### AWS
-If you want to run this playbook to AWS, you should have theses opened ports :
+If you want to run this playbook to AWS, you should have those opened ports :
 * TCP 22
 * TCP 2376
 * TCP 2377